#1 Alternative to Meta Workplace.

 1. Build trust with your employees first.

 Employee surveys mean nothing without a foundation of trust.
-In 2022, AllVoices surveyed more than 1,000 full-time employees and found that more than half are not totally honest when they give feedback to HR, citing concerns of retaliation and that the organization doesn't actually want the truth.
+In 2022, AllVoices surveyed more than 1,000 full-time employees and found that more than half are not totally honest when they give feedback to HR, citing concerns of retaliation and that the organisation doesn't actually want the truth.

 If employees don't believe their feedback will be taken seriously, or if they feel it will be used against them, they won’t want to complete the questionnaire or answer it honestly.